 Students need to have a keen interest in computing, end user applications, IT solutions and programming.

-BTEC National Foundation Diploma in Information Technology BTEC National Extended Diploma in Information Technology
+BTEC National Extended Diploma in Information Technology

 Students are assessed through a combination of assignments, practical work, projects and controlled assessments set by the awarding body.
 Students will produce a portfolio of work which is assessed against the grading criteria for the units.
 Assignments are set on Moodle, Newbury College's online learning environment and will have an agreed submission date.
 In addition to portfolio work, some units may also include externally marked assessment material, sat under controlled conditions.